coherent-research/dcs-documentation/DCSUserGuide.md

 - Select **Admin > User admin** in the main navigation bar and then open the **User accounts** panel to display a table of all users.

 ## Adding a User
-- Click the **Add new collection schedule** button at the top right hand of the collection schedule table which will display an empty collection schedule settings form.
+- Click the **Add new user** button at the top right hand of the user table which will display an empty user settings form.
-- Click on the **New** button.
 - Enter the fields according to the table below.
 - Click **Save**.